-Eisner LLP billed the Company aggregate fees of \$81,361 and \$88,000 for the year ended December 31, 2004 and December 31, 2003, respectively, for the audit of the Company's annual financial statements and review of financial statements included in the Company's Form 10-QSB's and for other services in connection with statutory or regulatory filings.
-Before Eisner LLP was engaged to render audit services for the Company, the engagement was pre-approved by the Company's Audit Committee.
+Eisner LLP, the Company's former principal independent accountant, billed the Company aggregate fees of approximately \$73,000 and \$81,000 for the years ended December 31, 2005 and December 31, 2004, respectively, for review of financial statements included in the Company's Form 10-QSB's and for other services in connection with statutory or regulatory filings for the year ended December 31, 2005, for the audit of the Company's annual financial statements for the year ended December 31, 2004 and for review of financial statements included in the Company's Form 10-QSB's and for other services in connection with statutory and regulatory filings for the year ended December 31, 2004.
+On February 2, 2006, the Company dismissed Eisner LLP and engaged Radin, Glass Co., LLP as its new principal independent accountant to audit the Company's financial statements for the year ended December 31, 2005.
+Before Radin, Glass & Co., LLP and Eisner LLP were engaged to render audit services for the Company for the years ended December 31, 2005 and December 31, 2004, respectively, the engagements were pre-approved by the Company's Audit Committee.